krayc425/TouchBreakout/README.md

 # TouchBreakout

-Playing Breakout Game on your Touch Bar, building with `SpriteKit`.
+Play Breakout Game on your Touch Bar, using `SpriteKit`.

 # Preview